Dismissal on personal grounds

 The collective agreement applicable to the company may provide for a different method of calculating severance pay.
 In this case, the company must use the method most favorable to the employee.

-Compensation in lieu of notice
+Compensation in lieu of notices

 Compensation in lieu of notice is paid when the employee has not served the notice period given to them upon dismissal.